priya-nb695/Api-Automation-Jest-Test/README.md

 ## Dependencies

 jest: Testing framework.

 axios: For making the GET request

+## Test Scenario:

+1. Make a GET Request:
+The script will send a GET request to an API endpoint, such as https://reqres.in/api/users/2.

+2. Validate the Response Code:
+The script will validate whether the response code is 200.
+If the response code is 200, the test will pass, indicating that the request was successful.

 ## Expected Output

 If the test passes, the status code should be 200, and the following message will appear:

 Test Passed: Status code is 200.